 - It is usually an advantage to complete the DWI assessment and begin ADETS or treatment before going to court.
 It is a “mitigating factor” and could lessen the severity of punishment and possibly assist in avoiding probation or jail time.

-– If it is the first DWI arrest, a Blood or Breath Alcohol Concentration (BAC) of .14 or less, no accident with personal injury or more than $500 property damage and the driver has no other history of substance use problems the offender might qualify for ADETS (Alcohol and Drug Education Traffic School).
+- First DWI arrest: a Blood or Breath Alcohol Concentration (BAC) of .14 or less, no accident with personal injury or more than $500 property damage and the driver has no other history of substance use problems the offender might qualify for ADETS (Alcohol and Drug Education Traffic School).
 This is the shortest/least expensive (16 hours/$160) level of counseling required by the DWI Assessment according to NC DWI law.
 If there are other indications of a substance use disorder, mild to severe, the offender will be required to complete 20-90 hours of outpatient treatment.
 If the use is severe inpatient treatment with aftercare totaling 90 days may be necessary.
 All who are convicted are required to attend various levels of DWI education or counseling.
 Neither the judge nor anyone else can excuse the convicted offender from this requirement.

 - More than one offense, lifetime requires to completion of a minimum of the 20/30-hour, 40/60-hour, 90-hour group or possibly inpatient treatment, depending on the outcome of the assessment.
 Criteria for outcomes of the assessment are set by state law, not the agency providing the assessment.
 An assessment and “508 Form” is required for each DWI conviction, no matter how old the charge.

-– If your Breathalyzer reading is .16 or hight you might receive supervised probation on first offense.
+- Breathalyzer reading is .16 or higher: possible supervised probation on first offense.
 With a second or third conviction you will most likely receive supervised probation.
 If you receive unsupervised probation you will not have to check in with a probation officer.
 If it is supervised, you will have to check in with the probation officer, keep the office informed of your whereabouts, pay a monthly fee, and possibly submit to regular urine drug and alcohol screens.